-- Other parent committe meetings dates: , March 21 (Open house will serve as Parent committee meeting for March), April 11, May 16, June 27.
+- Parent committe meetings dates: , March 21 (Open house will serve as Parent committee meeting for March), April 11, May 16, June 27.
 All meetings are at 7:00 p.m.
 We strive to keep the meeting to one hour.
 Please join us for these meetings in the media center at West View Elementary School located at 11755 Cleveland Road, Garner, NC.

 - Lost your proof of membership card???
 Most tribal offices will replace for a small fee accompanied by a written request.
 Requirements are usually included on the websites for each tribe.
 Proof of tribal membership is required for students to be eligible to benefit from this program, and we need to ensure we are reaching all eligible students.
 Because of the confidentiality of this information, tribal offices cannot provide membership information to third parties.
 Please ensure your membership information is on file.
 If you are unsure, contact Mrs. Batten or Mrs. Locklear.

 - Form 506 can be printed from Useful Links at the top of this webpage.